Read LabVIEW VIs without installing LabVIEW.

 AI-ready, not AI-dependent

-A built-in MCP server and agent skills let Claude Code or Copilot drive lvkit interactively.
+A built-in MCP server and agent skills let Claude Code or Copilot drive LVKit interactively.
 Nothing about the tool requires an agent — the CLI works on its own.

 Open source, Apache-2.0